RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/README.md

 _[Table of Contents](#table-of-contents)_

-### DataWindow Config
+### DataWindowConfig
 This class defines the dimensions of a DataWindow

 #### Required Config Parameter
-This field is required for any non-empty DataWindowConfig.
+This field is required to create a DataWindowConfig.

 `input_dir`: a string representing the path to the data that will be read into the DataWindow.
 Absolute paths are preferred.